spica-engine/site/docs/content/concept/passport.md

 `Effect`: If you want to restrict certain sets of rules, set the Effect as `Deny`, otherwise select `Allow`.

-`Service`: Select the scope of the Statement.
+`Module`: Select the scope of the Statement.

-`Actions`: After selecting the scope, this input will show up.
-You'll see a list of actions on the selected scope.
-Select one or more actions to add to your Statement.
+`Actions`: After selecting the scope, this section will show up.
+You'll see a list of actions on the selected scope such as `Create`, `Index`, `Delete` etc. Select one or more actions to add to your Statement.

 `Add Resource`: Optional.
-If you want to allow/deny actions on a resource based, add resource and enter the \_id of the resource.
+If you want to allow/deny actions on a resource-based, click on the `pen` icon, and enter the \_id of the resource on either to `Include Resources` section or `Exclude Resources` section.
 You can add an infinite number of resources to a Statement.

 ![Example Custom Policy](assets/images/docs/passport/custom_policies.png)

+## Settings
+You can define your identity's data model fully flexibly.
+Spice requires email, first name, and last name.
+Also in the “Settings” tab, you add new fields and customize your identity data models.